bigbob415/J124_Final_Project_PI/README.md

-# J124 Final Project: How do College Age Students Get Injured
+# J124 Final Project: The Cost of Injury of College-Aged Students in California
 ## By Paul Ikeda